skip to content

 00:46:15 - Anthony Campolo

-And if you kind of see there, it says like containers dash us, dash west.
-So this is basically just like spinning up a database for you on Google Cloud and then kind of like exposing it for you.
-And there's like, right now it's like totally open.
-There's like no permissions, there's no passwords, there's nothing at all.
-Which is like, kind of bad if you don't know that.
-But it's also really awesome because you almost like, if you do some like, planet scale, like, they.
-They give you a database that's like locked down down, which is like, really, it's a good thing.
-But at the same time, for a demo like this, it's like.
-Yeah, go through and then like turn three things off to get it to work.
+And if you kind of see there, it says containers-us-west.
+So this is basically just spinning up a database for you on Google Cloud and exposing it for you.
+Right now it's totally open.
+There's no permissions, no passwords, nothing at all, which is kind of bad if you don't know that.
+But it's also really awesome because, if you do something like PlanetScale, they give you a database that's locked down, which is a good thing.
+But at the same time, for a demo like this, it's like: yeah, go through and turn three things off to get it to work.

 00:46:49 - Nick Taylor

-Yeah, yeah, no, I. I really do like this.
-That feature, a railway, obviously it's not something you keep permanently unless you convert it, like you said, but it's.
-It's such a great way to remove friction from doing a.
-Like a demo.
+Yeah, yeah.
+I really do like that feature of Railway.
+Obviously it's not something you keep permanently unless you convert it, like you said, but it's such a great way to remove friction from doing a demo.

 00:47:02 - Anthony Campolo

 Yeah.
-Or if you have, like a colleague who needs to debug something and they need to debug something that has to do with the database, you know?
+Or if you have a colleague who needs to debug something that has to do with the database, you know?

 00:47:08 - Nick Taylor

 Yeah, yeah, exactly.
 Okay, cool.
-So I ran the db.
-The Prisma command.
+So I ran the Prisma command.
 It created a SQL migration.
-So looks like here I open up the migration file.
-So it looks like for Redwood, it generates a folder timestamped with the name of the entity, like post or the table name.
-Sorry.
-And basically everything that's in here is what we saw in here.
+Looking here, if I open up the migration file, it looks like for Redwood it generates a folder timestamped with the name of the entity, like post, or the table name, sorry.
+And basically everything that's in here is what we saw in the schema.

 00:47:35 - Anthony Campolo

 Yeah.
-Takes your Prism model and then generates the SQL and then took that SQL and applied it to the database.
-So right now our railway database has a post table right now with four columns.
+It takes your Prisma model, generates the SQL, and then takes that SQL and applies it to the database.
+So right now our Railway database has a Post table with four columns.

 00:47:47 - Nick Taylor